Gastroesophageal Reflux Disease (GERD) & Acid Reflux Singapore

 Heartburn is a common symptom of GERD, where a burning chest pain sensation can be felt as it moves upward to the neck and throat.
 It can also feel like food is coming back into the mouth, leaving an acid or bitter taste.
 The bitter taste in the mouth comes from the acid in the stomach.
 You can also experience nausea, vomiting, cough, hoarseness of voice, difficulty in swallowing, the feeling of having a lump at the back of your throat or worsening of your asthma.

 If symptoms of GERD persist and cannot be relieved by simple over-the-counter antacid or with lifestyle and dietary modifications, it is advisable to seek medical help.
-You may require specific medications or a thorough diagnostic evaluation through a variety of tests and procedures conducted by a specialist.
+You may require specific medications or a thorough diagnostic evaluation through a variety of tests and procedures conducted by an acid reflux specialist in Singapore.

 There is a particular muscle that holds the junction between the oesophagus and stomach known as the lower oesophageal sphincter (LOS).
 This muscle acts as a one-way valve which allows food to enter the stomach from the oesophagus, but prevents stomach contents from flowing back up.
 GERD occurs in people where the LOS muscle is weak or relaxes inappropriately.